Bassmint123/Blog/README.md

 You can add this to an existing site for functionality

-User authentication is not included
+User authentication is not included as it would need to be added